stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 Indian would say no more, for he had seen something that had sent him back in haste.
 But the golden cities must be somewhere down there, he added, and perhaps a white man with the magic of the thunder-stick might succeed in getting to them.
 He would not tell the big chief Coronado what he knew, for Coronado would not listen to Indian talk any more.
-Yes&mdash;he could shew Zamacona the way if the white man would leave the party and accept his guidance.
+Yes--he could shew Zamacona the way if the white man would leave the party and accept his guidance.
 But he would not go inside the opening with the white man.
 It was bad in there.

-  The place was about a five days&rsquo; march to the south, near the region of great mounds.
-These mounds had something to do with the evil world down there&mdash;they were probably ancient closed-up passages to it, for once the Old Ones below had had colonies on the surface and had traded with men everywhere, even in the lands that had sunk under the big waters.
+  The place was about a five days' march to the south, near the region of great mounds.
+These mounds had something to do with the evil world down there--they were probably ancient closed-up passages to it, for once the Old Ones below had had colonies on the surface and had traded with men everywhere, even in the lands that had sunk under the big waters.
 It was when those lands had sunk that the Old Ones closed themselves up below and